keestu/javascript/README.md

 As a person systematically reads them one by one I too have enhanced the code for usage and compatability for all the browsers.
 The primary browser used for testing are Internet explorer 9/10/11 and Chrome.
 Firefox was used at some point where an issue was identified where object array allocation did not work as expected.
 The issue has been explained and rectified.

 The following are the list of tutorials/simulation/animation available in this learning set.
+(Video explanation here https://www.youtube.com/user/keestu/videos)

 a.
 HTML5 canvas moving 2D circle